 Next comes the potatoes.
 I use packaged hash browns for "The Perfect Mess."
 You can thaw out frozen hash browns, home-style potatoes, or use the ones in the green bag.
 I avoid fresh grated potatoes because they usually come out gummy.
 I add another dab of butter to the skillet and cook the hash browns until golden.
 Add them to the plate with the ham, peppers, and onions.

 While the potatoes cook, beat the eggs in a small bowl.
 You can make as many portions of this dish as you like.
-I used two eggs for 2 servings.
+I used three eggs for 2 servings.

 Grate some cheddar cheese and set aside.